Michael Kremer

 Research Interests: Logic, Philosophy of Language, Early Analytic Philosophy, Philosophy of Mathematics

-Michael Kremer is the Mary R. Morton Professor of Philosophy and in the College.
+Michael Kremer is the Mary R. Morton Distinguished Service Professor of Philosophy Emeritus.
 He received his PhD from the University of Pittsburgh in 1986; prior to joining the University of Chicago he taught at the University of Notre Dame.
 His research focuses on the history of analytic philosophy, especially Frege, Russell, and the early Wittgenstein.
 His current project is on the philosophy of Gilbert Ryle, with special reference to the knowing how/knowing that debate.
 He also has long-standing interests in logic and the philosophy of language, as well as the relationship between reason and religious faith.

 Selected Publications